Our ceramics are made by local artists - ordinary people from the Midlands of KwaZulu-Natal,

 under the guidance of our founder, Fée Halsted.

-Moshe Sello, whose uncle is Bennet Zondo, was born in 1986 in Thabatseke in Lesotho.
+Moshe Sello, whose uncle is Bennet Zondo (one of Ardmore’s leading sculptors) was born in 1986 in Thabatseke in Lesotho.
 He attended Peka High School and completed Grade 12.

-Moshe came to South Africa from Lesotho in search of work.
+Moshe came to South Africa from Lesotho in search of employment.

 He had been performing odd jobs as a cement mixer on building sites; but he wanted a job where he could grow and earn more.
 Bennet advised him to try his hand in the clay studio at Ardmore, which he did in 2012.